Travelers Insurance Review & Complaints: Home, Auto & Boat Insurance

 We’ve discussed Travelers’ financial stability above, but we’ll examine it more deeply next so you have an idea of how much they earn compared to how much they pay in claims.

-It’s a delicate balance and if it gets off, you may have issues getting claims settled.
+It’s a delicate balance and if it gets off, you may have issues with customer service and getting claims settled.

-As Travelers’ market share has been steadily increasing, their premiums written naturally follow the same trend.
+As Travelers’ market share has been steadily increasing, their policies written naturally follow the same trend.

 - 2015 – $3,377,404,000

 Loss ratio is important because it shows how much is paid on claims to how much is earned in premiums.

 Travelers’ loss ratio for 2017 is about 67 percent.
 That means that for every $100 they earned in premiums, they paid out $67.
 The other $33 went to overhead which includes employees, offices, mailings, etc.

 In the auto insurance market in 2017, after claims were paid, Travelers had about $1.5 billion to work with.